Trusted by:

 Change your digital signature from ordinary to extraordinary – it’s a matter of seconds.
 We’ve picked 10 signature-like fonts that can add a personal yet professional vibe to your documents in 2026.
 Fast, safe and easy.

+Every font on this list is available in Certifier’s editor – just pick one, apply it, and issue certificates in bulk.
 No external tools, no creating fonts from scratch, just a few clicks instead, and your certificate is left with an effective signature that may look like your own.
 Let’s move on to the details.

 TL;DR